steve3d/LosslessMusic/README.md

 ## Prerequisites
 Due to how the app works, this app is not, and cannot be sandboxed.
 It also has the following requirement, due to the use of `OSLog` API:
-- The user running LosslessSwitcher must be an **admin**.
+- The user running LosslessMusic must be an **admin**.
 This is not tested and assumed due to this [Apple Developer Forums thread](https://developer.apple.com/forums/thread/677068).
 - Apple Music app must have Lossless mode on. (well, of course)

 Other than that, it should run on any Mac running macOS 11.4 or later.

 ## Disclaimer
-By using LosslessSwitcher, you agree that under no circumstances will the developer or any contributors be held responsible or liable in any way for any claims, damages, losses, expenses, costs or liabilities whatsoever or any other consequences suffered by you or incurred by you directly or indirectly in connection with any form of usages of LosslessSwitcher.
+By using LosslessMusic, you agree that under no circumstances will the developer or any contributors be held responsible or liable in any way for any claims, damages, losses, expenses, costs or liabilities whatsoever or any other consequences suffered by you or incurred by you directly or indirectly in connection with any form of usages of LosslessMusic.

 ## License
-LosslessSwitcher is licensed under GPL-3.0.
+LosslessMusic is licensed under GPL-3.0.

 ## Credits
-This project is inspired by [vincentneo/LosslessSwitcher](https://github.com/vincentneo/LosslessSwitcher), Which uses AppleScript to monitor the Apple Music's logs, but I don't use AppleScript, just use `log watch`, I think this is much efficient way to monitor the sample rates and bit depth.
+This project is inspired by [vincentneo/LosslessMusic](https://github.com/vincentneo/LosslessMusic), Which uses AppleScript to monitor the Apple Music's logs, but I don't use AppleScript, just use `log watch`, I think this is much efficient way to monitor the sample rates and bit depth.
 Again, Thank you Vincent Neo!